devgateway/oc-explorer/ui/readme.md

     webpack --watch

-You can now start working, the bundle will be rebuilt automatically
+You can now open _dev.html_ in browser start working, the bundle will be rebuilt automatically.

+To get the project ready for production, run

+    webpack --config webpack.min.config.js

+That will minify and optimize the scripts, use _index.html_ for production.